 Softgels are rather large.
 If you have trouble swallowing pills, this might be an issue.

 MegaFoods is committed to working with farmers who are devoted to organic and regenerative agriculture.
-The minerals in this tablet are paired with a nutritional yeast that helps ensure maximum potency to maintain healthy blood pressure levels and overall cardiovascular health.
+The minerals in this tablet are paired with nutritional yeast that helps ensure maximum potency to maintain healthy blood pressure levels and overall cardiovascular health.

 This supplement is on the higher end of the price scale.

 These softgels contain no artificial flavors or sweeteners.
 They are sodium-free and contain no wheat or yeast.
 Besides fighting cell-damaging free radicals and supporting overall cardiovascular health, this product helps your body turn food into energy.

 Since these softgels contain gelatin, they're not appropriate for vegetarians.

 Designed to support many aspects of cardiovascular wellness.
 Formulated with vitamins, minerals, plant sterols, botanicals, and more.
 Vegetarian and free of common allergens.
 No artificial flavors or preservatives.